alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 You can leave out this argument if the email being sent is not a subscription email.

-You should also add an unsubscribe link to the bottom of your email.
-Find out how to add an unsubscribe link when you create a __New template__ or __Edit__ an email template.
+You must also add an unsubscribe link to the bottom of your email.
+The unsubscribe link at the bottom of your email must be a `GET` request.
+Your link should go to a webpage where the recipient can confirm that they want to unsubscribe.

 ##### email_reply_to_id (optional)